arnelenero/simpler-state/docs/recipe-transforms.md

 - a portion of the value (e.g. for object type values), or
 - a computed value

-In such situation, we can pass a _transform_ function to `use` as follows:
+In such situation, we can pass a _transform_ function to the entity's `use` hook as follows:
 ```js
 value = entityObj.use(value => relevantValue)
 ```